VeryGoodOpenSource/very_good_cli/site/docs/commands/test.md

 Run "very_good help" to see global options.
 ```

-### Passing Flutter specific arguements
+### Passing Flutter specific arguments

-The `flutter test` command exposes more arguements than those available through `very_good test`.
-Despite this, you can use the arguement terminator `--` to signify the end of `very_good test` command options and the beginning of `flutter test` command options.
+The `flutter test` command exposes more arguments than those available through `very_good test`.
+Despite this, you can use the argument terminator `--` to signify the end of `very_good test` command options and the beginning of `flutter test` command options.

 For example, if you wish to run `flutter test --no-track-widget-creation` you can simply do `very_good test -- --no-track-widget-creation`.

-You may also target specific files by using the arguement terminator; for example `very_good test -- test/very_good_test/**`.
-However, when targetting a subset of the project tests optimization will allways be disabled.
+You may also target specific files by using the argument terminator; for example `very_good test -- test/very_good_test/**`.
+However, when targeting a subset of the project tests optimization will always be disabled.

 ### Tests without pub install